timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 ## What's it like?

-Although it pains me to say it – and I hope this isn't just Stockholm Syndrome setting in – I've got to admit that Vim is very, very good for editing text.
+Although it pains me to say it – and I hope this isn't just Stockholm Syndrome setting in – I've got to admit that Vim is a very, very good text editor.

 Once you use Vim for a while, it becomes apparent that it's all been very cleverly thought-out.
 As soon as you get used to the mode-switching it becomes second nature, and those myriad keyboard shortcuts all come in handy once you've gone to the trouble of committing them to muscle memory ([ShortcutFoo](https://www.shortcutfoo.com/) helped a lot in my case).
 Many of the small details which seemed at the beginning to be unnecessary complications ultimately turn out to be vital components in a highly coherent system.